Linuxfabrik/lfops/roles/fail2ban/README.md

 `fail2ban__jail_portscan_allowed_ports`

 * A list of ports which are allowed to be accessed.
 IPs accessing these ports will not be blocked.
+The ports are matched exactly and apply to TCP and UDP alike, so `22` exempts port 22 and not 2222.
 Note: This setting is for the portscan jail.
 * Type: List of numbers.
 * Default: `[22]`